google/santa/Docs/details/mode.md

 ##### Monitor mode

 This is the default mode.
 Running Santa in Monitor will not stop unknown binaries from running.
 It will stop binaries matching blacklist rules.
 This is a flexible state, allowing virtually zero user interruption but still gives protection against known blacklisted binaries.
-In addition execution events that would have been blocked in Lockdown mode are generated and can be collected and analyzed by a sync-server.
+In addition execution events that would have been blocked in Lockdown mode are generated and can be collected and analyzed by a sync server.

 ##### Lockdown mode